loftwah/devops-refresher/aws-labs/01-vpc/README.md

   - Private RT default route: `0.0.0.0/0 → NAT` and associated to both private subnets.
 - Staging keeps cost lower with one NAT.
 For production, add a NAT per AZ and split private route tables per AZ.

+Routing mental model:

+- Routes live in the subnet’s associated route table (you don’t configure both “sides” like a physical router).
+- AWS provides an implicit router for intra‑VPC (`local`) traffic, and return paths for accepted traffic are handled by the fabric.
+- A subnet is “public” if its route table has `0.0.0.0/0 → IGW`.

 ## Flow Logs (Toggle)

 - `var.enable_flow_logs` controls whether we create an IAM role + CloudWatch Log Group + VPC Flow Log.
 - Default is `false` (off).
 When `true`, logs go to `/aws/vpc/flow-logs/<vpc-id>`.
 - Service principal for the role trust policy is `vpc-flow-logs.amazonaws.com`.

+What Flow Logs capture (metadata only):

+- Source/destination IPs and ports, protocol, direction, action (ACCEPT/REJECT), status (OK/NODATA/SKIPDATA), byte/packet counts, timestamps, ENI.
+- They do not capture payloads or application‑layer details.
+DNS queries require Resolver query logs if needed.

+Common uses:

+- Troubleshoot connectivity (see ACCEPT/REJECT at the ENI).
+- Security monitoring (detect scans/exfiltration) and feed to GuardDuty.
+- Compliance/auditing and traffic analytics (Athena/CloudWatch dashboards).

 ## Backend